+Our task differs fundamentally: rather than discovering expressions from data, we seek randomized self-reduction properties for \emph{known} mathematical functions.
+We use symbolic regression methods as computational backends; \vbitween employs them within our regression-based learning framework to discover polynomial relationships among correlated query evaluations, while \abitween uses the inference and verification tools of \vbitween with novel query functions.
+Within this framework, linear regression backend outperforms genetic programming~\citep{stephens2015gplearn}, symbolic regression~\citep{cranmer2023pysr}, and MILP~\citep{cozad2014milp,austel2017globally} backends.
+These methods often timeout or produce approximations insufficient for RSR verification.
+We also integrated recent methods~\citep{zhang2025ragsr,scholl2025parfam,li2025metasymnet} as backends, but they did not perform reliably under our constraints (see \Cref{sec:implementation_new}); more systematic hyperparameter tuning may enable their use in future work.

-{\it Mathematical Discovery and Neuro-Symbolic Learning.} Automated mathematical discovery dates back to AM~\cite{lenat1976am} and EURISKO~\cite{lenat1983eurisko}, with recent systems like the Ramanujan Machine~\cite{raayoni2021ramanujan} discovering mathematical constants and MathConcept~\cite{davies2021advancing} guiding mathematical intuition.
-Neural-symbolic integration has produced systems like Neural Module Networks~\cite{andreas2016neural} and Neurosymbolic Programming~\cite{chaudhuri2021neurosymbolic}.
-Recent LLM-based systems (GPT-4~\cite{openai2023gpt4}, Claude~\cite{anthropic2024claude}, Llemma~\cite{azerbayev2023llemma}) demonstrate strong mathematical reasoning but suffer from hallucination.
+{\it Mathematical Discovery and Neuro-Symbolic Learning.} Automated mathematical discovery dates back to AM~\citep{lenat1976am} and EURISKO~\citep{lenat1983eurisko}, with recent systems like the Ramanujan Machine~\citep{raayoni2021ramanujan} discovering mathematical constants and MathConcept~\citep{davies2021advancing} guiding mathematical intuition.
+Neural-symbolic integration has produced systems like Neural Module Networks~\citep{andreas2016neural} and Neurosymbolic Programming~\citep{chaudhuri2021neurosymbolic}.
+Recent LLM-based systems (GPT-4~\citep{openai2023gpt4}, Claude~\citep{anthropic2024claude}, Llemma~\citep{azerbayev2023llemma}) demonstrate strong mathematical reasoning but suffer from hallucination.
 Our Agentic Bitween uniquely uses LLMs to discover novel query functions validated through symbolic regression, combining neural creativity with formal verification.

-{\it Self-Correcting Algorithms and Property Inference.} The theoretical foundations of randomized self-reductions were established by Blum et al.~\cite{blum1990self,lipton1991new,BlumLR93}, showing that RSR properties enable self-correction for faulty programs.
-While program property inference tools like Daikon~\cite{ernst2007daikon} and DIG~\cite{nguyen2012using} discover invariants dynamically, they focus on program properties rather than mathematical functions and cannot discover complex randomized reductions.
-Our work provides the first practical system for automatically discovering RSRs, operationalizing decades-old theoretical results with a novel learning framework that discovers properties beyond the capabilities of existing tools.
+{\it Self-Correcting Algorithms and Property Inference.} The theoretical foundations of randomized self-reductions were established by Blum et al.~\citep{blum1990self,lipton1991new,BlumLR93}, showing that RSR properties enable self-correction for faulty programs.
+While program property inference tools like Daikon~\citep{ernst2007daikon} and DIG~\citep{nguyen2012using,nguyen2021using} discover invariants dynamically, they focus on program properties rather than mathematical functions and do not discover randomized reductions.
+Our work provides the first practical system for discovering RSRs, operationalizing decades-old theoretical results with a learning framework that goes beyond existing tools.